jdhunterae/jdhunterae.github.io/_projects/macos-forensics-suite.md

 ## Impact

-The RECON suite is used by law enforcement agencies, corporate security teams, and forensic consultants worldwide.
+This digital forensics suite is used by law enforcement agencies, corporate security teams, and forensic consultants worldwide.
 It has been instrumental in numerous investigations, providing crucial evidence that would otherwise be difficult to extract from Apple systems.

-Our tools are particularly valued for their ability to reveal Apple-specific artifacts that generic forensic tools often miss, such as the extended attribute timestamps discussed in my recent conference presentation.
+The tools are particularly valued for their ability to reveal Apple-specific artifacts that generic forensic tools often miss, such as the extended attribute timestamps discussed in my recent conference presentation on Mac forensics.